ryan-guillen/RyeBlog/README.md

 # RyeBlog

-A small blog website I made to learn some new technologies.
+A small blog website I made to learn.
-The front end is made with next.js 13, TypeScript, and tailwind.
+The front end is made with Next.js 13, TypeScript, and Tailwind.
 The back end is made with Spring Boot and MongoDB.

+backend/src/main/resources/application.properties is in .gitignore because it contains my login information for MongoDB.
+You will have to provide your own information to get this to work on your end.